codered-by-ec-council/Applied-Visit-to-Machine-Learning/README.md

-# Applied-Visit-to-Machine-Learning
+# Practical-Applications-of-Machine-Learning
-Applied Visit to Machine Learning, by EC-Council
+Practical Applications of Machine Learning, by EC-Council